bgyorev/Swift-Projects/README.md

-This is repository for projects that are done while going through the Swift tutorials of Mark Price of Devslopes.
+This is repository for iOS projects written in Swift that are done by me.